 • Problems with processing information: Children may take longer to grasp new ideas, have difficulty following directions, or struggle to retain information

-• Challenges with organization and time management: Difficulty staying organized, completing tasks on time, or managing multiple assignments may cause stress and lower academic performance
+• Challenges with organisation and time management: Difficulty staying organised, completing tasks on time, or managing multiple assignments may cause stress and lower academic performance

 • Poor handwriting or difficulty with fine motor skills: This can impact a child’s ability to complete written assignments or perform other tasks requiring dexterity